As featured on the BBC, now celebrating over 25 years of pet portraits, a good likeness guaranteed.

 A portrait starts with drawing the eyes, as Sally explains, "It's important to get eyes just right.
 I usually start with a rough outline of the head and then work from the eyes outwards.
 Eyes really are the windows to the soul" she says.

 Sally, whose own much-loved dog Roxy still has pride of place in her lounge, has been taking commissions for over 30 years and now has one of the largest online galleries of hand drawn Pet Portraits in the world.

 (Adapted from an article for the Cumberland and Westmorland, written by Fi Exon)

 Watch as Sally Logue draws a portrait of a clients boxer dog, your’s could be next!

 “ Oh Sally, you have captured his personality to a tee!
 It’s truly wonderful and Jade will love it, thank you. ”

 Read the latest customer comments from some of Sally’s 1500 happy clients.

-Orders are now being taken for Christmas 2023 The waiting list is usually 6-8 weeks, but priority can often be given for special occasions, please just ask.
-If you've left it too late for a Special Occasion such as Birthdays and Anniversaries Gift Vouchers are always available.
+Orders now being taken for Christmas 2023 The waiting list is usually 6-8 weeks, but priority can often be given for special occasions, please just ask.
+If you've left it too late for a Birthdays or Anniversary Gift Vouchers are always available.